 To really find out what happened in 1960, our in-depth 1960 timeline is below, and if you’re interested in the way that these 1960 events were reported at the time, check out our selection of 1960 newspapers.

-This 1960 timeline lists all the important events that may have been forgotten over the past 50 years.
-These big events of 1960 should be remembered, especially the shoe-banging incident…
+This timeline lists all the important events that may have been forgotten over the past 50 years.
+Use our menu to jump to a certain month or event.

 January 1: The Bank of France issues the new franc.
 The new franc is worth 100 times the value of existing francs.